qiaolinhan/Control/README.md

-Some of the learned control schemes or algorithms write in MATLAB liveScript.
+Some of the learned control schemes or algorithms write in MATLAB liveScript and Jupyter notebooks.